JakobDrist/exercisedb-api/README.md

 ---

-<em>💪 Now that you’ve bench pressed through the sample… go lift the rest of the v2 dataset like a champ! 😄<em>
+<em>💪 Now that you've bench pressed through the sample… go lift the rest of the v2 dataset like a champ! 😄<em>